-These headphones deliver an unremarkable battery performance.
+The JBL JR300BT deliver an unremarkable battery performance.
 They provide just under 11 hours of continuous playback on a fairly quick 1.3-hour charge.
 Unfortunately, they don't have a standby timer to stretch out their battery life when not in use and they can't be used while charging via the included micro-USB cable.
-If you want a pair of kids headphones with a much longer battery life, consider the iClever BTH02 Wireless, which last more than 50 hours on a single charge.
+If you want a pair of kids headphones with a much longer battery life, consider the iClever BTH02 Wireless or the Mpow CH9 Wireless.

 These on-ears don't have a companion app.

 These headphones have decent Bluetooth connectivity.
 They don't support Bluetooth 5.0 or NFC quick pairing, but they do have fairly low latency when paired to PCs and iOS devices.
 Their wireless latency on Android devices is even lower, so users shouldn't experience much in the way of audio delay while streaming videos or playing games on their Android phones.
 That said, apps and devices compensate for this lag differently, so their experience in the real-world may vary.